 No detail was spared in the remodel of this breezy beach house.
 Each design decision was built around creating the ideal lifestyle that the couple envisioned for their family.
-Together, the pair had just the right skills to undertake this project: He was a builder by trade (now a firefighter), while she co-founded the décor shop Kip & Co, one of Australia's best resources for unique soft furnishings—from tasseled throws to velvet pillows and quilts in unique colors and patterns.
+Together, the pair had just the right skills to undertake this project: he was a builder by trade (now a firefighter), while she co-founded the décor shop Kip & Co, one of Australia's best resources for unique soft furnishings—from tasseled throws to velvet pillows, and quilts in unique colors and patterns.
 While James was busy building the bathrooms' concrete vanities from scratch, she was able to create a colorful bohemian environment perfect for their coastal lifestyle in their town of Barwon Heads.
-The result: a crazy-cool family home that's perfect for entertaining and bringing everyone together.
+The result: a crazy-cool and unique family home that's perfect for entertaining and bringing everyone together.
 Want to decorate like a local cool-girl?
 Look no further than this beautiful beach house.

 "We basically rebuilt the entire home," says Pannekoecke of the 1970s brick home that originally stood on the property.
-"We pulled down 80% of the existing home and added on another entire side to the home, with new kitchen, bathrooms, bedrooms, a play room, three lounge rooms, a pool, and an outdoor entertaining area."
+"We pulled down 80 percent of the existing home and added on another entire side to the home, with new kitchen, bathrooms, bedrooms, a playroom, three lounge rooms, a pool, and outdoor entertaining area."

 "We wanted a space with multiple dining options for our family and friends to dine with us," adds Pannekoecke.
-"We have a long timber bench that could seat up to 12 or 15 people and another more intimate booth-style eating area at the end of the kitchen.
-One of her favorite finds in the entire home: the two vintage pink velvet and gold arm chairs at the breakfast banquette.
+"We have a long timber bench that could seat up to 12 or 15 people, and another more intimate booth style eating area at the end of the kitchen.
+One of her favorite finds in the entire home: the two vintage pink velvet and gold armchairs at the breakfast banquette.
 "They work beautifully at our kitchen breakfast booth."

 There isn't much remaining from the original house.
-The new house is clad in Silvertop ash timber, and the old brick work is rendered in concrete stucco.
+The new house is clad in Silvertop ash timber and the old brickwork is rendered in concrete stucco.
 The house is designed to embrace the indoor-outdoor living that Aussies know so well.
 In the backyard, strings of white flags handmade by a friend billow in the wind.

-Pannekoecke has a bold and colorful style, but she also embraces simplicity.
-"I have an eclectic uncomplicated style and enjoy mixing materials, color, and texture to create an interesting and homely feel.
+Pannekoecke has a bold and colorful style, but one that also embraces simplicity: "I have an eclectic uncomplicated style and enjoy mixing materials, color, and texture to create an interesting and homely feel.
 I love Moroccan and European design, including Scandinavian.
 We don’t like to follow trends.
 We choose things we really love and then mix them together."
 The Moroccan influences are sprinkled throughout the house, from the bathroom tiles to the bedroom blankets—but the clean and crisp nature of Scandinavian design is also found throughout.

 For the growing family of five, the co-founder of Kip & Co wanted to create kid-friendly spaces that encouraged playtime and togetherness.
-"We designed this space for two growing boys," she says of the navy bunk bed room her two youngest share.
-"It’s super spacious for play, wrestling, and quiet time.
+"We designed this space for two growing boys," she says of the navy bunk-bed room her two youngest share.
+"It’s super spacious for play, wrestling and quiet time.
 James designed and made the timber bunks so there is plenty of room for friends and family to stay with us.
-The boys love sleepovers.
-I chose dark navy walls and carpet made in the UK that's traditionally used in pubs and high-traffic zones.
+The boys love sleepovers!
+I chose dark navy walls and carpet made in the UK that's traditionally used in Pubs and high traffic zones.
 The boys love it."